 The fear of nuclear weapon use has been further compounded by the Russian occupation of the Zaporizhzhia nuclear power plant, the largest nuclear energy complex in Europe, with 6 nuclear reactors.
 Russian forces are essentially using the nuclear complex as a “shield” and heavy artillery has damaged infrastructure, causing the site to shut down, creating power outages and insecurity throughout the region.
 The exchange is proving the terrifying maxim that nuclear power plants are “pre-deployed weapons of mass destruction.”

-Not since the 1980s have young people in the US, and in many countries across the globe been so engaged in proactive conversations and demonstrations.
+Not since the 1980s have young people in the US, and in many countries across the globe been so engaged in proactive conversations and demonstrations for nuclear abolition.
 Hibakusha Stories has worked over the last decade to elevate a dialogue about disarmament, empowering teachers to develop curriculum and students to take action.

 In 1982, over one million people gathered in New York City’s Central Park to call for nuclear disarmament.
-This was the time of the US television film The Day After which depicted a fictitious Kansas city under nuclear attack, the bomb exploding and its aftermath.
+This was the time of the US television film The Day After which depicted a fictitious city in Kansas under nuclear attack, the bomb exploding and its aftermath.
 This film and other cultural responses to the nuclear arms race had a profound effect on public opinion.
 All over the world, countries were taking the nuclear issue to popular culture too, through a host of films, plays, comic books, curricula and TV programs.
 In the 1980s, nuclear fear was real.